wsjk/Capstone_1/README.md

 ![figure_1]

 #### Budget
 As expected, there is a positive linear correlation (Pearson's r = 0.56) between budget (`budget`) and net revenue (`net`).
-On the other hand, the films with highest net revenue percentage (`net_pct`) were on the lower end of spectrum for `budget`; but the data also exhibits variance.
-This may, however, hint at the possibility that there is an optimal `budget` level if the goal is to achieve the largest net revenue percentage.
+On the other hand, the films with the highest net revenue percentage (`net_pct`) were on the lower end of spectrum for `budget`.
+The data, however, also exhibits high variance.
+This may hint at the possibility that there is an optimal `budget` level if the goal is to maximize `net_pct`.

 <div>
     <a href="https://plot.ly/~wsjk/1/?share_key=QwVayGJKukfjPbrzELFpe6" target="_blank" title="Plot 1" style="display: block; text-align: center;"><img src="https://plot.ly/~wsjk/1.png?share_key=QwVayGJKukfjPbrzELFpe6" alt="Plot 1" style="max-width: 100%;width: 600px;"  width="600" onerror="this.onerror=null;this.src='https://plot.ly/404.png';" /></a>